ShangtongZhang/DeepRL/README.md

 should be a lock, locking can hurt the performance heavily (about 50%).

 The first 15 million frames took about 5 hours (16 processes) in a server with two Xeon E5-2620 v3.
+This is the test curve.
+Test is triggered in a separate deterministic test process every 50K frames.

+# Dependency
+* Open AI gym
+* PyTorch
+* PIL (pip install Pillow)
+* Python 2.7 (I didn't test with Python 3)

 # Usage
 Detailed usage and all training details can be found in ```main.py```